 Want to keep up with what’s next with Monkey Tyz?
 Visit their Facebook page and keep your fingers crossed for great news.

 Keep launching – Heather

-The Pitching In The Big Leagues: Monkey Tyz Auditions For Shark Tank by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Pitching In The Big Leagues: Monkey Tyz Auditions For Shark Tank by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.